HyunjiKim-creator/CS411_TEAM7/README.md

 # CS411_TEAM7
 <Project Idea Proposal>

-# Project Idea 1: Travel Planner with Weather Integration
+# Project Idea 1: Travel Planner with Weather Integration (o)

 Description:
 The project idea is to create a Travel Planner application, integrating user profiles with OpenWeatherMap and Sygic Travel APIs.